 The Vision Statement for TheCrewRp is

-We are a role-play community based on trust, friendship and love.
-This community has been created for all of us not only to spread positivity, but also to support and share the ups and downs, from our lives.
+We are a roleplay community based on trust, friendship and love.
+This community has been created for all of us to not only spread positivity, but also to support and share the ups and downs, from our lives.
 Both on stage and in life!

-For those who have been around TheCrewRp Discord for any length of time, two common phrases are repeated that help us build a community of love, friendship and trust; Assume Positive Intent and Give Fearless Feedback.
+For those who have been around TheCrewRp Discord for any length of time, two common phrases are repeated that help us build a community of love, friendship, and trust; Assume Positive Intent and Give Fearless Feedback.

 These mantras help us develop a strong and expanding community!

 Assume Positive Intent